 In October of 2021, I accepted the position of Director of Ratio Christi College Prep at Ratio Christi.
 What we have spent seven years developing at our chapter here in the Texas Hill Country will be taken nationwide to organizations that seek to strengthen the faith of high school and middle school students in addition to teaching them how to defend their faith.

-Both Jorden and I are supported missionaries through Ratio Christi and if you’re concerned about reaching Gen Z, the first post-Christian generation in America, we encourage you to donate to our ministry by clicking on one of the links below.
-It will take you to our pages at Ratio Christi where you can donate, signup for our monthly newsletters and find other ways to connect with us.
-Note at present, Jorden’s link is not yet live.
+I am now a supported missionary through Ratio Christi and if you’re concerned about reaching Gen Z, the first post-Christian generation in America, I encourage you to donate to my ministry by clicking on the link below.
+It will take you to my page at Ratio Christi where you can donate, signup for monthly newsletters and find other ways to connect.

 1 Kings 19:11–14.

 Standing on the mountainside outside his cave (cf. v.
 9) Elijah witnessed what

 Moses had seen in those mountains centuries before (Ex.
 19:16–18) and what he

 himself had seen on Mount Carmel only a few days earlier (1 Kings 18:38, 45),

 namely, a spectacular demonstration of the power of God, this time in wind, an

 earthquake, and fire.
 But on this occasion the Lord was not in any of these,